Apr 28, 2025

 However, there might also be additional expenses that come with owning an electric car, including paying an electrician to inspect your home’s power system, installing an at-home charging station, or replacing the battery.

 If you’re looking at the EV option, or for other ways to green your life and home, but are worried about the costs, don’t fret.
-Learn how a green loan could help you make energy-efficient and cost-saving improvements in a way that fits your budget now and in the future.
+While we don’t offer green loans, we do have information on how using a personal loan for home renovations could help you make energy-efficient and cost-saving improvements in a way that fits your budget now and in the future

 Articles may contain information from third parties.
 The inclusion of such information does not imply an affiliation with the bank or bank sponsorship, endorsement, or verification regarding the third party or information.